-The employee relations framework encourages staff to respond positively to changes that enhance organisational effectiveness and provide quality services.
-In line with this approach, the University recognises appropriate trade unions, UCU and UNISON, and has an established Joint Consultative Group, involving senior managers, academic and professional services staff unions, that meets on a regular basis and takes into consideration changes in legislation, government and OfS requirements, national and local agreements and the general employment market.
-Sub-Groups of the Joint Consultative Group are formed to address particular areas, as agreed with the Vice-Chancellor.
+The University recognises and works closely with UCU and UNISON representatives and the employee relations framework encourages staff to respond positively to changes that enhance organisational effectiveness and provide quality services.
+The Joint Consultative Group, involving senior managers, academic and professional services staff unions, meets throughout the year to consider changes in legislation, government and OfS requirements, national and local agreements and the general employment market.
+Sub-Groups of the Joint Consultative Group address particular areas including any organisational change proposals, as agreed with the Vice-Chancellor.